zukarbell/eshel-automation/README.md

 # eshel-automation
-this script is for google sheets to do auto extraction for monthly eshel form
+This script is for google sheets to do auto extraction for monthly eshel form